DeveloperPaul123/eventbus/README.md

 ## Work In Progress Items

-* Thread safety for all operations.
+- [ ] Thread safety for all operations.

 ## Limitations

 In general, all callback functions **must** return `void`.
-Currently, `eventbus` only supports single argument functions as callbacks, but this may be improved upon at a later time.
+Currently, `eventbus` only supports single argument functions as callbacks.

 ### Header Only